abhinavpurushu/abhinavpurushu/README.md

 </p>

 ## About Me
 👨‍💻 I'm a passionate programmer with a love for data analysis and visualization.
-I enjoy applying my skills to uncover insights and create meaningful interpretations from data.

-🔢 I have a deep passion for Mathematics, Statistics, and Programming, with a strong interest in predictive modeling and statistical learning.
+🔢 Deep interest in Mathematics, Statistics & Programming—especially predictive modeling and statistical learning.

-📈 I enjoy using my skills to uncover insights and create meaningful interpretations of data.
-Currently, I am exploring advanced data analysis techniques and machine learning.
+📈 Currently exploring advanced data analysis techniques and machine learning.

 ## Education
 🎓 **Central University of Tamil Nadu**